Rodrigo Isgró

 Rodrigo Antonio Isgró Alastra (born 24 March 1999) is an Argentine professional rugby union player who plays as a winger for Harlequins and Argentina.

+Early life

+Isgró was born on 24 March 1999 in Mendoza, Argentina.
+He started playing rugby at the age of 4 at Mendoza Rugby Club, having been introduced to the sport by his uncle, who was also a rugby player.

 Club career

-In September 2024, he signed for Rugby Premiership side Harlequins for the 2024-25 season.
+In September 2024, he signed for Rugby Premiership side Harlequins for the 2024–25 season.
 In October 2024, he made his debut for the club scoring two tries against Bath at the Stoop.
 The following week, he scored on in his first away game for the club in a 36–19 win against Exeter Chiefs.
 In April 2025, he was banned for three weeks, with the option to reduce to two weeks upon the completion of tackling safety course, after a head-on-head contact with Bath winger Joe Cokanasiga.
 In May 2025, after returning from his suspension, he scored two tries against Gloucester during a 38–19 victory in the Big Summer Kick Off fixture.

 International career

 He played for Argentina in junior rugby and played 15 a side rugby union for Mendoza Rugby Club, and also appeared at the 2019 U20 World Championships.
 He was named in the Argentina squad for the Rugby sevens at the 2020 Summer Olympics.

 He was part of the winning Pumas team at the 2022 South American Games.

 Isgró made his fifteens test debut for Argentina against Australia in the 2023 Rugby Championship.
 He was later selected for Argentina's World Cup squad.
 He was named World Rugby Men's Sevens Player of the Year in October that year.

 In 2024, He was named as a traveling reserve for Argentina at the Summer Olympics in Paris.
 He was free to play against France in the Quarter Final after completing his suspension, he also replaced Germán Schulz who suffered a grade 2 sprained knee.

 In November 2025, having been 21–0 down, he scored a try as Argentina beat Scotland during the 2025 Autumn Nations Series.